AccelerationNet/wp-db-table-editor/README.txt

 For detailed information, please view:

 https://github.com/AccelerationNet/wp-db-table-editor/commits

+Version: 1.5 - 2015-09-15
+    * replace update & insert call backs and actions with dbte_save that passes an argument array instead of list of arguments. should hopefully make upgrading easier (updated example).
+      This also allows the callback to set the "id" of the argument array (should be passed by ref) in case of insert.
+    * ajax_data: option makes the grid pull data using ajax instead of inlining it.
+This might make the page appear more responsive if the query takes forever.
+You are probably better off improving your query.
+    * when calling save ajax, pass all query arguments for the current page.
+Also set default values along the way

 Version: 1.4.2 - 2015-08-17
     * bug fixes: new rows were not updating their id